 I discovered some time ago that a device specifically designed to cope with this issue existed, and it’s been in the market for a quite a long time.
 This unbelievable product of heaven-sent technology and engineering is unsurprisingly called Soldering Fume Extractor (I bet you didn’t see that coming) which is nothing but a pompous name for a small desktop fan with an active carbon filter.

-These devices are sold for $40-$200 (models ranging from “basic” to “unnecessary fancy”) which I don’t really think is particularly cheap for what they truly are (although if you are really into soldering and not really into the whole DIY thing, $40-$50 is a small price to pay for a happier and possibly healthier soldering experience).
+These devices are sold for $40-$200 (models ranging from “basic” to “unnecessarily fancy”) which I don’t really think is particularly cheap for what they truly are (although if you are really into soldering and not really into the whole DIY thing, $40-$50 is a small price to pay for a basic model that gives you a happier and possibly healthier soldering experience ).

 To make one I was obviously going to need a filter, which I thought it was going to be hard to obtain.
 Luckily I was wrong, as I found a set of 17.5×14 cm active carbon filters in a local hardware store for like $3 a pack of 3.